 While he’s being celebrated for Finding Nina today, Gyang worked as a camera operator on titles like Sons of the Caliphate and 4th Republic.
 On the 240-episode Halita, he was second unit camera operator for the first season, and by the second season, he was promoted to second unit DOP.

-While resident in Abuja at the start, he began frequently visiting Lagos to learn and grow, taking advantage of webinars, courses, platforms like the MultiChoice Talent Factory, and Anthill Studios courses by Niyi Akinmolayan, amongst others.
+While resident in Abuja at the start, he began frequently visiting Lagos to learn and grow, taking advantage of webinars, courses, platforms like the MultiChoice Talent Factory, and Anthill Studios courses by Niyi Akinmolayan, the Native Filmworks Bootcamp with Steve Gukas, and an invaluable internship with award-winning DOP John Demps.
+He also participated in the Arri Masterclass led by Alana Mejía González, further sharpening his technical edge.

 Taking on Finding Nina came easy for him.
 Being around Northern Nigeria, he wanted to be involved in a story that felt close to home, and this project gave him that opportunity.